Company of Heroes: Opposing Fronts: Interplayability

 Opposing Fronts is not a classic expansion in that it does not require the original game.
 By itself, it allows partial access to the original game's assets in multiplayer mode.
 This allows players of the original game to play with those who have Opposing Fronts, even if only one of the players owns the expansion.
 In the same way, players who own both games can play as and against any faction.
 However, Opposing Fronts players also have the option to play with only those who own the expansion.
 This stand-alone setup is similar to Warhammer 40,000: Dawn of War, another Relic title, and its subsequent expansions.

 Opposing Fronts requires customers to create an online account for multiplayer.
 In an effort by Relic to counter piracy, the game requests account authentication if Internet access is detected.
 Otherwise, a standard DVD check is used.

 Reception

-Company of Heroes: Opposing Fronts was generally very well received.
+Company of Heroes: Opposing Fronts received "generally favorable" reviews, according to review aggregator Metacritic.

+During the 11th Annual Interactive Achievement Awards, Opposing Fronts received a nomination for "Strategy/Simulation Game of the Year" by the Academy of Interactive Arts & Sciences.